 After all, why focus on an old system when big questions cannot be answered?
 Is it better to be a bit confused and open minded or very strict with the knowledge that you might be completely wrong?
 I’d like to keep an open mind and investigate.

 As a basic, over-simplified method, calories can work.
-If you reduce your food intake and increase your exercise capacity, it is likely you will see some positive response in terms of mass reduction.
+If you take a calorie per day calculator, reduce your food intake and increase your exercise capacity to match, it is likely you will see some positive response in terms of mass reduction.
 However, if you’re trying to get serious, efficient, knowledgeable and faster about the process, then you can’t reduce the complex human body into Calories in and Calories out (CICO), it’s just far more complex than we would like to admit.